adityasasidhar/Document_ocr/README.md

 For support or questions:
 - Create an issue in the GitHub repository
 - Check the troubleshooting section above
-- Review Render deployment logs
+- Review Vercel function logs

 ## Changelog